edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 had fixed it myself without giving up again and hopping to a new distro.

 I was almost there.
 The final problem was anytime I wanted to run updates or configure anything non gaming related I had to plug in a keyboard and sit by my TV which was annoying.
-The solution was simple = [VNC!](https://en.wikipedia.org/wiki/Virtual_Network_Computing) I used [Remmina](https://remmina.org/) as a client from my Ubuntu laptop.
+The solution was simple:
+[VNC!](https://en.wikipedia.org/wiki/Virtual_Network_Computing) I used [Remmina](https://remmina.org/)
+as a client from my Ubuntu laptop.
 I did have to manually add a firewall exception for VNC via [YaST](https://yast.opensuse.org/) which is an openSUSE tool I'd never used before but after that everything just